Meet the Core Team

 More recently, Christopher co-founded London International Dance Intensive, an annual dance festival offering dancers a diverse programme of teaching artists that best reflect today’s working conditions.

-Sarah Blanc (sher/her) – Movement Director
+Sarah Blanc (sher/her) – Associate Artist and Movement Director (The Dan Daw Show)

 Sarah is an Irish loudmouth choreographer, performer and host based in London.
 She creates solo dance comedy work on herself and is Artistic Director of Moxie Brawl – an award-winning inclusive dance theatre company.
 She is one third of Annie Vicky Sarah – a trio of collaborators who are challenging inclusive dance practices within creative settings.